 The following element of the Infrastructure Server's browser interface can be accessed by all users of the Infrastructure Server - both administrators and standard users.

-This page provides the interface to the Identity Service (IDS), to define Infrastructure Server (and other service) access, through specification of users and roles.
+This page provides the interface to the Identity Service (IDS), to define applicable service access, through specification of users and roles.

 Access and manage the users of your Altium Infrastructure Server.